Ontario Northland Transportation Commission: New mandate

 In 1937, the Temiskaming and Northern Ontario Railway Act was amended, enabling the TNORC to operate buses, trucks, and aircraft in order to transport passengers and freight.
 By 1938 the Commission had acquired 11 buses.
 In 1945, the Commission acquired the Temagami and the Nipissing Navigation Companies.

 The railway changed its name in 1946 to the present Ontario Northland Transportation Commission.
 The use of the word "transportation" instead of "railway" in the commission's new name reflected an expanded mandate for the organization.
+Enabling legislation in 1950 allowed the ONTC to acquire, construct, and operate boats, as well as hotels, tourist resorts, and restaurants.

-Enabling legislation in 1946 allowed the ONTC to acquire, construct, and operate boats, as well as hotels, tourist resorts, and restaurants.
-In 1960 it purchased a trucking firm, Star Transfer.
+In the early 1960s it purchased a trucking firm, Star Transfer.

 In 1974 ONTC acquired Owen Sound Transportation Company and their ferry operations.
 It was spun off in 2002 as a separate operational enterprise agency.

 The railway is still operated today by the commission, which also operates other transport modes, including bus motor coach services along the Toronto-North Bay-Timmins-Hearst and Toronto-Sudbury-Timmins highway corridors.
 In 2016 Motor Coach started operating between Sudbury and Ottawa.
 In 2018, motor coach service was expanded between Manitoulin Island and Sudbury as well as a new Sudbury-Sault Ste.
-Marie-White River-Hearst route along Highway 17.
+Marie-White River-Hearst route along Highway 17 (there is no service between White River and Hearst, according to the service map on 2023.10.08).
 It formerly operated a regional airline named NorOntair and a telecommunications company named Ontera.